ivanyu/pyheap/README.md

 A heap dumper and analyzer for CPython based on GDB.

+The product consists of two parts:
+1. The zero-dependency dumper script.
+2. The Flask-based UI for heap dump visualization.

 ## Compatibility

 The dumper is compatible with a target process running on: